markcot/pands-problem-set/README.md

 The revised version of the program worked a treat.

-I created my github profile and added 'begins-with-t.py' version V1_01 to the repositry.
+I created my github profile and added 'begins-with-t.py' version V1_01 to the repository.
 At the time I didn't know about typing a commit message so first commit was missing a message.

-2019/02/09
+### 2019/02/09
-As advised by Ian, I decided to created this README.md file and updated the file 'begins-with-t.py' to version V1_02 ammended some comments and added notes to my references.
+As advised by Ian, I decided to created this README.md file and updated the file 'begins-with-t.py' to version V1_02 amended some comments and added notes to my references.
 On thinking back maybe 'today' wasn't a good variable name for this program as I have read that 'today' may already be defined variable in programming.
 After more research, I may change this variable name at a later date.

-2019/02/10
+### 2019/02/10
-Updated the file 'begins-with-t.py' to version V1_03 ammended some comments
+Updated the file 'begins-with-t.py' to version V1_03 & amended some comments

+### 2019/02/17
+Updated the file 'begins-with-t.py' to version V1_04 & amended some comments

-Code reference sources:
+## Code reference sources:
-1. Dr Ian McLoughlin, GMIT: H Dip in Data Analytics lecture notes, Janurary 2019
+1. Dr Ian McLoughlin, GMIT: H Dip in Data Analytics lecture notes, January 2019
    I adapted code from the lecture notes example Python-Tuesday for checking what todays day of the week is.
 2. 'A Whirlwind Tour of Python': VanderPlas, Jake: